-Using a project management tool allows you to appoint project managers as project owners.
+Using a project management and time tracking tools allows you to appoint project managers as project owners.
 It ensures that your project managers have the final say in all decisions related to the project.

 Identify Your Needs and What You're Looking For in Tech Talent

 When scouring the talent pool for your next software development project, you need to identify what your company is looking for in a candidate.

 The best way to do this is by first identifying the skills required for the project.
 Once you've done that, you can start looking for candidates with the right skill set.

 For example, do you want the developers to know specific programming languages?
 Which core competencies do you require?
 Is experience with particular tools or platforms necessary?

 Knowing the answers to these questions will help you find suitable candidates efficiently.
 Here are some basic steps to finding the right talent for the project.